 Our IoT edge platform was born from the realization that, having developed connected environments for a number of clients, many of those environments shared the same challenges.
 Issues inherent to cloud computing such as data security, operational inefficiency, and data storage were significantly reduced or downright eliminated after making the move to the edge, which is why we’d like to offer this solution to the world.

 Part of our mission to further the use of edge computing and the prominence of connected environments is to open source our first set of core services, Stela and Iris.
 Starting mid-2017, Stela and Iris will be available under an Apache 2.0 license as standalone services for application developers as well as a joint solution under the FG platform umbrella.
 We’re excited to share them with you!

 In an environment with numerous services running on multiple machines, it discovers other Stela instances along with their own dependent services.
 Stela provides developers with an easy way to identify services running on a local network.

 It provides an easy mechanism for developers to communicate state and control between applications by acting as a key-value store service.
 Iris enables developers to associate data with a name, then share it across connected devices.

 We hope the development of Stela and Iris will help developers kickstart the creation of their own connected environments and interactive installations.
-Stay updated on our work by signing up for updates, starring Otis on GitHub, or following us on Facebook, Twitter, and LinkedIn.
+Stay updated on our work by starring Stela and Iris on GitHub, chatting with our team on Gitter, or following us on Facebook, Twitter, and LinkedIn.